Sharktheone/yavashark/README.md

 ## Project Status

-Currently, I'm working on the JS-Tree-Walk-Interpreter.
-This is more a test to see, how to implement an interpreter in Rust.
+Currently, I am working on getting more test 262 tests running.
-Specifically on the JS Garbage Collector.

-Next up would be an JS-Bytecode-Interpreter, which will be a test for the TS-Bytecode-Interpreter.
+Next up would be an TS-Bytecode-Interpreter

 After that, I will start with the TS-Bytecode-Interpreter, which will be the first step to run TypeScript natively.